New York has lost more than 800,000 residents to other...

 ALBANY — New York has lost more than 800,000 residents to other states since 2020, the most of any state by share of population, but independent studies show the reasons for this post-pandemic exodus are complex and go well beyond the usual gripes about high taxes and bad weather.

-Instead, studies point to a broad concern over "affordability," encompassing dozens of costs from rent and mortgages to electric bills, which triggered many New Yorkers to leave the Empire State.
+Instead, studies point to a broad concern over "affordability," encompassing dozens of costs from rent and mortgages to electric bills, that triggered many New Yorkers to leave the Empire State.
 Beyond that, a large share also told researchers they left for noneconomic and personal reasons often not subject to improvement by public policy.

-State and national research shows those reasons include wanting to be nearer relatives, the desire to cut hours off daily commutes, valuing lifestyle over career, and the explosion of working remotely full time from anywhere.
+State and national research show those reasons include wanting to be nearer relatives, the desire to cut hours off daily commutes, valuing lifestyle over career, and the explosion of working remotely full time from anywhere.

 Now, about 35% of workers who can do their job remotely work from home all the time, according to a study last year by the Pew Research Center.
 That’s up from 7% before the pandemic.